fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 Numerous executable example programs (we call them "howtos") illustrate the essential functions of MLPro.
 They are also used for validation and are therefore an integral part of our automatic unit tests.
-With this we ensure two things: the operability of all howtos and thus also the operability of the demonstrated functionalities (tdd - test driven development).
+With this, we ensure two things: the operability of all howtos and thus also the operability of the demonstrated functionalities (tdd - test-driven development).

 **Learn more:** :ref:`Example Pool <target_appendix1>`